Two simple full-text indexes based on the suffix array: Fixed Block based Compact Suffix Array

 \section{Fixed Block based Compact Suffix Array}

-We propose a variant of M{\"a}kinen's compact suffix array~\cite{DBLP:conf/cpm/Makinen00,DBLP:journals/fuin/Makinen03}, whose key feature is finding repeating suffix areas of fixed size (e.g., 32).
-This allows to maintain a byte aligned data layout, beneficial for speed and simplicity.
-Even more, by setting a (natural) restriction on one of the key parameters we force the structure's building bricks to be multiples of 32 bits, which prevents misaligned access to data.
+M{\"a}kinen's compact suffix array~\cite{DBLP:conf/cpm/Makinen00,DBLP:journals/fuin/Makinen03} finds and succinctly represents repeating suffix areas.
+We propose a variant of this index whose key feature is finding {\em approximate} repetitions of suffix areas of predefined size.
+Choosing the fixed area size allows to maintain a byte-aligned data layout, beneficial for speed and simplicity.
+Even more, by setting a natural restriction on one of the key parameters we force the structure's building bricks to be multiples of 32 bits, which prevents misaligned access to data.